By: Madeeha Al-A’raj

 List of Israeli Assaults over the Last Week Documented by the National Bureau:

-- Notifying to stop work and construction in an agricultural facility in the Al-RasArea, west of the city of Salfit.
+- Handing over 2 notices to stop work and construction of 2 agricultural rooms in the “Susiya” area, north of the town of Kafr Ad-Dik.